 We explain what P2P lending is - as well as what it isn’t, examine how P2P lending works in practice, identify potential risks - helping to avoid any pitfalls and maximise your returns and enable you to understand the different types of P2P platforms and identify the best peer-to-peer lending sites on the market.

 BondMason is a personal investment service.
 We source, select and invest in P2P loan investments alongside you.
-Supported by market-leading financial technology, BondMason aims to enable you to target a return of 7.0%+ p.a using only P2P lending platforms that we’ve personally approved and show a strong track record.
-In fact, our clients have achieved a net return of 7.93% since April 20153.
+Supported by market-leading financial technology, BondMason aims to enable you to target a gross return of 8.0%+ p.a using only P2P lending platforms that we’ve personally approved and show a strong track record.

 What makes us stand out from the crowd?

-We target a better return with lower risks: We seek to minimise risk by minimising losses and aim to enable our clients to generate returns of around 7.0% p.a.
-We do this through:
+We target a better return with lower risks: We seek to minimise risk by minimising losses and aim to enable our clients to generate gross returns of 8.0%+ p.a.3 We do this through: